-All of these factors mean that children's services data tell us less about the scale of CSA in child protection systems and more about recording practices over time.
+All of these factors mean that children's services data tells us less about the scale of CSA in child protection systems and more about recording practices over time.

-Data from criminal justice agencies
+4.2 Data from criminal justice agencies

 In this section we draw on publicly available data from police recorded crime, the Crown Prosecution Service (CPS) and Ministry of Justice (MoJ).
 In response to recent concerns about CSA and CSE, the Home Office now requires that police report on this through use of a flag (a way of marking electronically that this case fits one of the two categories); both data returns also have to indicate if there is an online element.
-A report assessing compliance will be published later in 2017.
 The Home Office has also invested in a network of regional analysts in police force areas who are responsible for producing problem profiles and improving our understanding of the nature of the threat from CSE.
-The National Police Chiefs' Council (NPCC) has endeavoured to create some common terms of reference and a data collection plan for the latest profile - some figures are reported below in the 'improving CSE data' section.
+The National Police Chiefs' Council (NPCC) has endeavoured to create some common terms of reference and a data collection plan for the latest profile - some figures are reported below in section 4.6.
 Some Local Safeguarding Children Boards (LSCBs) have been inputting data on CSA and CSE into Joint Strategic Needs Assessments, but we currently do not know how universal this is, nor the extent to which young people are involved in these processes.
-There is an obligation in Wales for Safeguarding boards to report CSE data on risk assessments
+There is an obligation in Wales for safeguarding boards to report CSE data on risk assessments using the sexual exploitation risk assessment framework (SERAF), which is currently under review.
+The Welsh Government is currently seeking that data specify how many cases are confirmed as being CSE.
+These steps in improving data on the scale of CSA and CSE are welcome, but are not currently available for analysis.